 SHROOMS (2007) had been staring me down from my Netflix Streaming cue for years now, since before you or your grandchildren were even born, in a way, so finally I went for it one soggy afternoon, sprinkled atop a peanut butter and cracker to mask the taste.
 But, aside from a talking cow and some nice Irish gloom, the trip was a bummer, more muddled than that stale yellow film feeling I used to get trying to snap into action through taking--as these kids did--shrooms on a rainy camping trip when I was so full of whiskey I could barely talk, and yet painfully sober, stuck with people I did or didn't like as companions that never understood what I was trying tray abthing haren't sewa theem?
 Whoa, I thought I'm guess hard tripping was!

 You know how it is, those soggy six AM Sundays after the bars are closed and only stupid college kids and burnouts take shrooms to get over the hump, 'cuz they're young and optimistic and drugs managed to lift them out of depression... once.
-And the goddess of the fungus takes one peek down their flooded basement souls, then just your soul because you're the only one depressed, that's the torture... and so the shrooms sense your weakness and decide to lay into you like a bitchy girlfriend-mom hybrid... for eight miserable hours.
+And the goddess of the fungus takes one peek down your flooded basement souls, sense your weakness and decide to lay into you like a bitchy girlfriend-mom hybrid... for eight miserable hours.
 And even after their bitching leaves you and your closed eye hallucinations fade back to normal blurry bands of gray, even then you can't sleep because the third eye visuals, sink-holes and leprous faces keep picking at the scabs of your soul.

 But hey, there's a film called SHROOMS, and no, here the shrooms don't really cause evil in and of themselves, in fact they're kind of a red herring.
 But they're there.
 They're not going away.
 The trouble is, maybe these campers should have been smoking pot instead, and passing around some whiskey and just calling it a day.
 Shrooms can be hit or miss, pummeling you or protecting you depending on the spore's magic mood, and of course set and setting are so important.
 A sunny day with your favorite people at, like, three PM, at least two hours after your last meal, with good music and incense?
 That's ideal.
 But pot never fails us... just as it never quite succeeds.
 That's just part of the deal.
 Pot's hangover is included in the high, there's no misery deferred and returned with interest at a more convenient time.

 The signifiers and signs of horror meanwhile (masks, knives, corridors, POV steadicams, phone calls, Martin Balsam in PSYCHO-style unmaskings) are now so beyond cliche they don't even need to be tied to anything substantial; having a stoned hipster gesture towards them with his thumb is enough.
 The hipster's thumb is the new black and CABIN IN THE WOODS (2012) has taken this idea farther than anyone yet this year.
 Metatexually refracting the cliche of attractive high school seniors heading off to the woods for R&R, T&A, death and Lovecraftian abstraction, cometh the humble stoner--the inevitable fifth or seventh wheel in gangs of young people heading off into the wilderness since that obnoxious brother in the wheelchair in TEXAS CHAINSAW MASSACRE (1977).
 In this sea of cliche, this stoner shall rise.
-A stoner... shall rise... man.
+As the smoke rises, man, so the stoner...

 And instead of a fifth wheel, lo!
 The unicyclist.